syncfusion-content/ej2-react-docs/ej2-react/grid/sorting.md

 ---
 layout: post
-title: Sorting in React Grid component | Syncfusion
+title: Sorting in React Grid Component | Syncfusion
-description: Learn here all about Sorting in Syncfusion React Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about sorting in Syncfusion Essential React Grid component, it's elements and more details.
 control: Sorting
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Sorting in React Grid component
+# Sorting in React Grid Component

 The Grid component has support to sort data bound columns in **Ascending** or **Descending** order.
 This can be achieved by setting [allowSorting](https://ej2.syncfusion.com/react/documentation/api/grid/#allowsorting) property as true.